Light-Duty Vehicle Thermal Management

 Conventional Vehicle Thermal Management

-Although EDVs continue to grow in popularity, they currently command only 3% of the automotive market.
 The power required to cool passenger compartments also lowers the fuel economy of conventional LDVs with gasoline engines.
 About 5.5% of total national LDV fuel use can be attributed to cooling systems.
-Even though a large number of passenger vehicles now get 3040 mpg, improvements to climate control systems can make petroleum-powered vehicles even more fuel efficient.
+Improvements to climate control systems can make petroleum-powered vehicles more fuel efficient.
 NREL researchers have examined the potential of improved cabin insulation, advanced window systems, advanced cooling and venting systems, and waste heat utilization.